curif/AgeOfJoyQuartzDocumentation/content/Documents/Visual configuration documentation.md

 ### AGEBasic programs

-This section shows how to control the [[Documents/AGEBasic]] programs execution.
+This section shows how to control the [[AGEBasic]] programs execution.

 ![[ConfigurationAGEBasic.png]]